How to Manage Combustible Dust

 Protecting your facility from a potentially lethal situation starts with understanding the cause of an explosion and assessing the hazards present in your processes.
 Then, following up with an effective dust control and explosion prevention plan is integral to ensuring a safe environment.

 We all know spontaneous combustion is more urban legend than reality, so what does it take for an explosion to occur?
-David Grandaw, regional sales manager for Fenwal, Ashland, MA, says, “The rule of thumb is if it can burn as a solid, it can explode in dust form.
+David Grandaw, regional sales manager for Fenwal, Ashland, MA, says “The rule of thumb is if it can burn as a solid, it can explode in dust form.
 All it takes is having the right factors in place.”

-Often referred to as the “explosion pentagon,” the five conditions that must come together to create a dust explosion are:
+Often referred to as the “explosion pentagon,” the five circumstances that must come together to create a dust explosion are:

 - Fuel - dust or fine particles